tereus-project/tereus-front/README.md

-# tereus-front
+# Tereus Front
-Tereus front application
+Web application for using Tereus API.